Watch Your Child for Interest in Potty Training

 So what do children need at this stage to ensure they’ll make those final steps to being fully potty trained? “[Give them] encouraging reminders to try and go to the bathroom so it becomes a habit,” advises Dr. Cooper.
 “Don’t punish children for any accidents, though.
 Instead, reward and support children for going to the bathroom or at least trying to go.”

-So introducing your child to training pants can be as unique as your toddler is.
-What will most appeal to him or her?
-Would he react with excitement to the idea of shopping for training pants?
-Will a favorite cartoon character catch her interest?
-Taking your child’s unique personality into consideration will not only help you answer these questions, it's the crux of the new Pull-Ups® Potty Partnership potty training program.
-Once you've taken a brief assessment, Pull-Ups will help determine what kind of personality your child may have and help you find what works best for you and your child based on your results.
+Taking your child’s unique personality into consideration will help you answer these questions.
+It’s the crux of the Pull-Ups® Potty Partnership potty training program.
+Once you’ve taken a brief assessment, we’ll help determine what kind of personality your child may have and help you find what works best for you and your child based on the results.